redwallhp/VillagerUtils/README.md

 Until a villager has selected a workstation, his skin will not reflect the villager's current profession.
 Setting a villager to master level (5) does not automatically create trades appropriate to their profession.

+## Wandering Traders

+VillagerUtils can edit the trades of wandering traders.
+They don't have a profession, level or biome variants, and cannot acquire new trades, so the `/villager profession`, `/villager level`, `/villager biome` and `/villager static` sub-commands are not applicable to wandering traders and will show an appropriate error message.

+Wandering traders automatically despawn after a while, despite having `PersistenceRequired: 1b` in their NBT data.
+They should be configured to delay this as long as possible by setting their `DespawnDelay` to the largest possible value of a signed 32-bit integer 2,147,483,647 (2<sup>31</sup> - 1).
+But if you have trouble remembering that exact value, 2 billion is close enough.
+For example, to prevent the nearest wandering trader from despawning for about 3 years, use:

+    /data merge entity @e[type=wandering_trader,sort=nearest,limit=1] {DespawnDelay: 2000000000}

+Wandering traders drink an invisibility potion at night.
+To prevent that, you can disable their AI using the `Bukkit.Aware` NBT tag.
+If you disable AI, you will probably also need to set the direction they face.
+For example, to configure the nearest wandering trader to face north, use:

+    /data merge entity @e[type=wandering_trader,sort=nearest,limit=1] {DespawnDelay: 2000000000, Bukkit.Aware: 0b, Rotation: [180f, 0f]}

 ## Commands